ArcticLight/dotfriles/README.md

 The idea is simple: Given a fresh installation of Ubuntu (or another Debian-like system), design a system which can take you from Zero to Zsh with a single command issued in a prompt.

-This fork contains some additional features I've added for my own personal use, such as checking the OS and copying SublimeText 3 configs into the correct location based on OS.
+This is a fork of @ArcticLight's dotfriles.
+The fork contains some additional features I've added for my own personal use, such as checking the OS and copying SublimeText 3 configs into the correct location based on OS.
 It may or may not work for your setup.

 ### Project Goals:
 - Simple: i.e. single command.